besquea12/technical-writing-portfolio/whitepaper-outline.md

 markdown
 # White Paper Outline: The Hidden Costs of Software Bloat
-**Subtitle:** How "SaaS Sprawl" is Eroding Enterprise ROI and Employee Focus in 2026.
+How "SaaS Sprawl" is Eroding Enterprise ROI and Employee Focus in 2026.

 ## 1. Executive Summary
 Software was meant to increase productivity, the "more is better" approach has backfired into a multi-million dollar waste problem.
 In 2026, enterprise software spending is projected to exceed **$1.43 trillion**.
 However, this record-breaking investement has created a "Saas Paradox": organizations are spending more on technology than ever before, yet realizing diminishing returns on productivity.
 Current industry data reveals that the average enterprise now manages over **300 Saas applications**, yet nearly **51% of those licenses go completely unused**.